madathingalkrishnak/madathingalkrishnak/README.md

 ---

-### 🔭 What I'm working on
+### 🔭 Right now

-- **Graph-based Recommendation Engine** @ [Project 990 Inc.](https://project990.org/) — GNN link prediction over 150K+ nonprofit organizations and millions of grant relationships.
-Built a hybrid reranker that lifted top-20 recall by 36%.
+- **Data Scientist & Data Engineer** @ [Project 990 Inc.](https://project990.org/) — On the DS side, trained a GNN recommendation engine on 150K+ orgs with a hybrid reranker that lifted top-20 recall by 36%.
+On the DE side, migrated legacy ETL to production Python pipelines processing 14.8M+ grant records, built entity resolution and deduplication frameworks across a multi-table MySQL schema with zero integrity violations.
-- **Neuroimaging Data Pipelines** @ Indiana University — Automated ingestion, validation, and quality control for 2,000+ subject brain imaging datasets on HPC.

 ---